vinland-technology/flict/EXAMPLES.md

 * markdown - from which you can generate HTML, PDF, latex, odt, docx and many more

+* text - we're trying to be human friendly here

 * dot - for use with graphviz (`dot`) so you can create graphical representation of the compatibility

 # Calculate outbound license

 To get a list of suggested outbound licenses for the expression `MIT and BSD & GPL-2.0-or-later`, type:

 ```
-$ flict -ol "MIT and BSD & GPL-2.0-or-later"
+$ flict outbound-candidate MIT and BSD and GPL-2.0-or-later
 ["GPL-2.0-only", "GPL-3.0-only"]
 ```
 ***Note:** the `GPL-2.0-or-later` has been relicensed to `GPL-2.0-only OR GPL-3.0-only`*

 ## Suggesting licenses (as outbound) from all known licenses